kluctl/template-controller/docs/api/template-controller.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The name of the Kubernetes service account to impersonate
+<p>ServiceAccountName specifies the name of the Kubernetes service account to impersonate
 when reconciling this ObjectTemplate.
-If omitted, the &ldquo;default&rdquo; service account is used.</p>
+If omitted, the &ldquo;default&rdquo; service account is used</p>
 </td>
 </tr>
 <tr>